-The library will also house the Menu Project, an ongoing effort to collect, catalog, and digitize menus from every restaurant throughout the South and beyond.
+The library also houses the Menu Project, an ongoing effort to collect, catalog, and digitize menus from every restaurant throughout the South and beyond.
 The database records the public history of eating and equips scholars with a critical tool in their study of American foodways.

 Monday through Friday: 10 AM to 5 PM and by appointment.